 In the run-up to this year’s COP23 climate negotiations in Bonn, I was heartened to see Julie’s Bicycle working in collaboration with the UNFCCC to offer a weekly spotlight on arts and cultural responses to climate.
 It is now time to build way beyond the scale of arts engagement achieved at COP21 in Paris.
 As we prepare for COP24, our cultural community needs to engage deeper with this process.
 This does not necessarily mean being on-site during the negotiations; ongoing engagement connecting local and community actions with the global process is every bit as important.

 Since the Paris Agreement, mainstream UK media has barely engaged with the COP process, so few are able to connect with what goes on.
 Surely progress in providing a safe niche for future generations is every bit as important as the latest X Factor or Bake Off?
-So, to help explore new approaches, in the run up to COP24 I am seeking collaborations across the creative community to build on our Zero Carbon Britain work, and have pulled together a short film to offer a glimpse into my engagement with COP23 in Bonn in November this year.
+So, to help explore new approaches, in the run-up to COP24 I am seeking collaborations across the creative community to build on our Zero Carbon Britain work, and have pulled together a short film to offer a glimpse into my engagement with COP23 in Bonn in November this year.

 Find out more

 You can read more about Paul’s recent experiences at COP23 at the Centre for Alternative Technology blog.
 And you can download Zero Carbon Britain resources and sign up for the next Zero Carbon Britain training course.

 Explore the official UN climate negotiations process at the UN Framework Convention on Climate Change.
 COP24 will take place at Katowice, Poland, in December 2018.